keif/keif.github.io/src/data/blog/2025-10-08-goodbye-jib-modernizing-builds.md

 ## The Payoff

-The results were immediate:
+Immediate results:

-- Simpler debugging.
-A broken build was now just a Docker build — readable, reproducible, and fixable.
+- **Simpler debugging** — Broken build?
+Just a Docker build.
+Readable, reproducible, fixable.
-- Faster pipelines.
-Consistent caching across services reduced build times by roughly 30–40%.
+- **Faster pipelines** — Consistent caching cut build times ~30-40%.
-- Unified approach.
-The process was brought in line with existing internal development standards—no custom commands, no pinned versions, and no deviations from standard tooling.
+- **Unified approach** — Aligned with existing internal standards.
+No custom commands, no pinned versions.
-- Cleaner onboarding.
-New engineers didn’t need to learn Jib’s internals or setup custom integrations and scripts; the Dockerfile told the whole story.
+- **Cleaner onboarding** — New engineers read the Dockerfile, not Jib internals.
-- CI/CD reliability.
-Local and CI builds produced identical images, removing environment drift.
+- **CI/CD reliability** — Local and CI builds identical.
+No environment drift.

 ---

-## Lessons Learned
+## What I Learned

 - Magic tools trade transparency for convenience.
-That’s fine early on, but can become a liability if it is not maintained.
+Fine early on, liability later if unmaintained.
-- CI/CD is part of your codebase.
-Treat it like production code — review, test, and evolve it.
+- CI/CD _is_ part of your codebase.
+Treat it like production code.
 - Explicit beats implicit.
-A short Dockerfile is easier to maintain than a complex plugin.
+Short Dockerfile > complex plugin.
 - Consistency compounds.
-Standardizing one layer of your stack often simplifies three others.
+Standardize one layer, simplify three others.

 ---

 ## Closing Thoughts

-Migrating away from Jib wasn’t about outgrowing the tool — it was about aligning our projects with existing internal tools and processes.
+This wasn't about outgrowing Jib.
+It was about aligning with existing internal tools and processes.

-The reliance on pinned, outdated versions and custom integrations had become a hidden risk, one that made deployments unpredictable and maintenance more difficult.
+The pinned versions and custom integrations had become a hidden risk — unpredictable deployments, harder maintenance.

-By simplifying the process and adopting the same workflow used across our other projects, we reduced friction, eliminated unnecessary dependencies, and gained consistency across environments.
+Simplifying the process and adopting the same workflow as other projects reduced friction, eliminated dependencies, and brought consistency across environments.

-The result wasn’t just easier builds — it was a more maintainable, transparent, and reliable system.
+The result?
+More maintainable, transparent, reliable.

-Sometimes progress isn’t about moving faster or adopting new tools.
-It’s about realigning with the ones that already work best.
+Sometimes progress isn't about moving faster or adopting new tools.
+It's about realigning with the ones that already work.